Nexmo/station/_documentation/client-sdk/in-app-voice/building-blocks/hangup-call.md

 ---
 title: Hangup Call
+description: Shows you how to hang up a voice call.
 navigation_weight: 6
 ---

 # Hangup a Call

-In this building block you will see how to hangup a Call.
+In this building block you will see how to hang up a Call.

 ## Example